Commandserver/FiveM-Dashboard-Bot/README.md

 ## Running

-If you just want to have the `/fivem` command on your server, you can also just [invite the bot to your server](https://discord.com/api/oauth2/authorize?client_id=871415662109659156&permissions=280576&scope=bot%20applications.commands) rather than running your own instance of it.
+If you just want to have a `/fivem` slash command the get the fivem status on your server, you can also just [invite my public discord bot](https://discord.com/api/oauth2/authorize?client_id=871415662109659156&permissions=280576&scope=bot%20applications.commands) to your server rather than running your own instance of it.

 I'd recommend running the Bot with systemctl to keep the bot always online.
 The systemd (.service) file could look like this: